DanieleDidino/DanieleDidino.github.io/dailogy/synthetic_data.md

 Once we create the SQL database with dysfunctional text, the corresponding functional version, and the embedding of the dysfunctional text, we can use it to generate **dynamic few-shot prompts** from the user's dysfunctional text.
 The procedure is:
 1. The input text is embedded using the `text-embedding-3-small` model (the same model used to embed the synthetic data).
-2. Using cosine similarity, we find and retrieve from the database the examples (default = 5) of dysfunctional language most semantically closest to the user text.
+2. Using cosine similarity, we find and retrieve from the database the examples of dysfunctional language (default = 5) that are most semantically similar to the user's text.
 3. The retrieved closest examples of dysfunctional language, and their corresponding functional versions, are used as examples in the prompt to generate pairs of dysfunctional-functional language that will better explain to the LLM the task we want to achieve.

 ## Large Language Models